albarron/academic-kickstart/content/teaching/natural-language-processing/_index.md

     auto-completion.
 Given the dataset of menus to build a language model and a demo command line app to use it to predict or suggest the next word(s).

+2. **Cooking is hard: predicting the level difficulty of a recipe.**

+    Given a recipe, including the ingredients and the process to cook a dish, determine automatically it difficulty of preparation (and eventually, the preparation time).

 #### Hate Speech